 V4L2 API Controls

 Qtechnology cameras are easily configured through the web interface and the images can be checked and downloaded through a standard web browser, without installation of any special programs or drivers.

 Through the web interface, it is possible to control all the camera features, like image formats, image size, regions of interest, frame rate, exposure time, triggers, gain, etc. All these features are controlled through the V4L2 API controls, which are also available controls from user applications.

 Other special features built into the web interface is auto white balancing, focus adjustment measures, histograms, sensor calibration, etc.

 All configurations can be saved and restored for use in user applications or for setting up other cameras.

-Cameras can be customized to your needs, if its different sensors, mechanics, environment, etc. We are also able to supply specific software interfaces, protocols, processing algorithms, pipelines, etc.
+Cameras can be customised to your needs, if its different sensors, mechanics, environment, etc. We are also able to supply specific software interfaces, protocols, processing algorithms, pipelines, etc.